About Us

 The Founders

 Chipembele was established by Anna and Steve Tolan, who emigrated from England to Zambia in 1998 to fulfil their dream of running a conservation education programme for Zambian youth.
 Back in 1998 when Steve and Anna first arrived in Mfuwe, they were fortunate enough to be given some land by the late Chief Kakumbi on which to build the Centre.
 They established a Zambian charitable trust and used all their personal savings to finance it.
 Chipembele Wildlife Education Centre opened in May 2001.
 From there the project grew to encompass a range of other conservation and community projects.
-An office extension and manager’s house were built in the grounds of the local secondary school in early 2010.
+An office and manager’s house were built in the grounds of the local secondary school in 2009, when the now extensive Outreach programme began.

-Anna has a B.Sc. in Environmental Science from the 1970s and is pleased to be at long last able to put her life long interest to good use.
+Anna has a B.Sc. in Environmental Science from the 1970s and is pleased to be at long last able to put her lifelong interest to good use.
 She has developed her interest in and love of animals by rearing orphaned wild animals that are brought to her from all over the area.
-She runs a Pupil Sponsorship Scheme for orphaned and otherwise vulnerable children who are unable to find the fees and uniform necessary to attend school or pursue tertiary education.
-She has also managed a large number of school improvement projects using donated funds.
-She is the founder and co-ordinator of the Luangwa Schools Project Forum.
+She established the Student Sponsorship Scheme in 2000 and managed it herself until 2024.
+She has also managed a large number of school improvement and community projects using donated funds.

 The Luangwa Valley is their permanent home and all the projects they now run have become an integral part of their lives.